minami110/godot-signal-extensions/README.md

 [2, 3]
 ```

 Filters emitted values, allowing only those that satisfy the predicate condition to pass through.
-Also known as "filter" in other reactive libraries.
+Also known as "filter" in other reactive libraries. `filter()` is an alias for `where()`.

 ### Limiting Operators